marcoesquivel21/CSE-335-Project/README.md

 # CSE-335-Project
 FInal project for Principals of Mobile App Develpment Spring 2020

-iOS application designed for journaling hikes as well as finding hikes to your nearby location.
+iOS application designed for journaling hikes as well as finding hikes near you.

 Technologies/Practives: MVC Architecture, Consumption of REST API, Geocoding, and a Firebase backend to name the more important ones.